Spend management

 But strategic sourcing offers a way forward.
 By applying structured analysis, stakeholder alignment, and continuous improvement, procurement teams can now move from tactical cost-cutting to long-term value creation.

-Below, you’ll learn about the principles, frameworks, and phases of strategic sourcing and how operationalizing these practices can improve resilience, help you stay compliant with organizational policies, and gain a measurable ROI.
+This guide covers the principles, frameworks, and phases of strategic sourcing and how operationalizing these practices can improve resilience, help you stay compliant with organizational policies, and gain a measurable ROI.

 What is strategic sourcing?